Sit. Stay. Learn about dog breeds.

 Description:

-Airedale Terriors are independent and territorial.
+Airedale Terriers are independent and territorial.
 They make good watchdogs and are knows as 'king of Terriers' Airedales are energetic and excel at hunting.
 They make good watchdogs because they are initially suspicious of strangers.

 Country of Origin: